What is Lyme disease?

 The name originates from the town of Lyme in Connecticut where the disease was first recognised in 1975.

-A lot of cats display no symptoms at all, however, some may develop the following:
+A lot of cats display no signs at all; however, some may develop the following:

-Diagnosis can be made via a blood test however as already mentioned, many cats can be infected with the bacterium and display no symptoms.
+Diagnosis can be made via an in-clinic blood test; however, many cats can be infected with the bacterium and display no symptoms.
 So a positive blood test doesn’t necessarily mean that the cat is sick from Lyme disease.
 Therefore diagnosis is typically made by presenting symptoms in conjunction with a positive blood test.

 How to reduce the chances of my cat becoming infected?